Mahris: Islamic Conquests

-Throughout the Islamic conquest of North Africa, the Mehri army was granted lands in the newly occupied territories.
+Throughout the Islamic conquest of North Africa, the Mahri army was granted lands in the newly occupied territories.
 Initially, they were given the area of Jabal Yashkur by the Islamic leadership.
 This region is located east of the city of Al-Askar.
 After the end of the Islamic conquest of Egypt in 641, the Muslim commander Amr ibn al-As founded the city of Fustat, which became the new capital of Egypt.
-The army was given additional land in the new capital, which later became known as Hayy Al-Mehri in Arabic, or the Mehri Quarter in English.
-This land was used by the Mehri forces as their headquarters.
-The Mehri tribe was named after this area because they were the sole landowners.
+The army was given additional land in the new capital, which later became known as Hayy Al-Mehri in Arabic, or the Mahri Quarter in English.
+This land was used by the Mahri forces as their headquarters.
+The Mahri tribe was named after this area because they were the sole landowners.
 Other Arab tribes that were part of the Islamic conquest of Egypt shared the lands, which is why their lands bear names not associated with tribes.
-The Mehri tribe also participated in Hayy Al-Raya in Fustat, along with other tribes closely linked to Muhammad.
-According to historical accounts, the Mehri forces used Hayy Al-Raya as a base and stable for their horses.
+The Mahri tribe also participated in Hayy Al-Raya in Fustat, along with other tribes closely linked to Muhammad.
+According to historical accounts, the Mahri forces used Hayy Al-Raya as a base and stable for their horses.
 Hayy Al-Mehri is located near Hayy Al-Raya, which was the absolute center of the new capital, Fustat.

-Mehri camels
+Mahri camels

-The Mehri region is known for its purebred Mehri camels, which were an integral part of the military success of the Mehri army during the Islamic conquests of Egypt and North Africa against the Byzantine Empire.
-The Mehri cavalry unit introduced the Mehri camels to North Africa during the conquests, and they are now found throughout the region.
+The Mahri region is known for its purebred Mahri camels, which were an integral part of the military success of the Mahri army during the Islamic conquests of Egypt and North Africa against the Byzantine Empire.
+The Mahri cavalry unit introduced the Mahri camels to North Africa during the conquests, and they are now found throughout the region.
 They are sometimes referred to as the Coastal Camels.
 These camels are famous for their speed, agility, and endurance.
 They have a large but slender build, and their small hump is a characteristic feature.
-Since ancient times, various camel breeds, including the Adiya breed, were known in the Mehri region.
+Since ancient times, various camel breeds, including the Adiya breed, were known in the Mahri region.
 Among these breeds was the Eid camel, known for its speed and high milk production, which became a symbol of swiftness.
 This breed continues to exist in the eastern and western valleys of Al-Mahra region.